 Honestly, it was hard to find things that I didn’t like about the Boundary Supply Prima System backpack, but there are a few details worth mentioning.

 For one, the removable waist strap is not so easy to remove.
 It takes long enough to remove that I find myself letting it hang instead of dealing with removing it.
-Obviously not a deal breaker, but I do wish this feature was a bit more seamless.
+Obviously not a deal breaker, but I do wish this feature was a bit more seamless on the Prima system.

 Secondly, this backpack is awesome for commuting, riding a bike, etc. because of its sleek profile.
 The downside of this is the lack of pockets on the exterior.